msjimc/MapAnnotations/README.md

 <hr />

-Once the transcript sequence fasta file has been created, align these sequences to the non-model organism's genome reference sequence using [minimap2](https://github.com/lh3/minimap2). minimap2 is a long read sequence aligner that is designed to map genomic or RNA long read data from a PacBio or ONT sequencer to a genome.
-Since, ONT long read data can be very noisy, the fact that the transcript sequences may be have evolutionarily diverged from genome should not be a massive issue if the two species aren't to distant from each other.
+Once the transcript sequence FASTA file has been created, align these sequences to the non-model organism's genome reference sequence using [minimap2](https://github.com/lh3/minimap2).
+Minimap2 is a long-read sequence aligner that is designed to map genomic or RNA long-read data from a PacBio or ONT sequencer to a genome.
+Since ONT long-read data can be very noisy, the fact that the transcript sequences may have evolutionarily diverged from the genome should not be a major issue if the two species aren't too distant from each other.

 The command below uses minimap2 to both make an index for the genome reference and then map the sequences to this index all in one step.